ctmann/DOD-Green-Book/README.md

 Raw data in DATA/RAW subfolder is cleaned and tidied from original online source and exported as .csv file to DATA/Processed subfolder.

 ## To Do
-* The compressed .xls tables have been unzipped and stored in the DATA/RAW folder as a matter of convenience.
-Ideally, all raw data would remain at the point of origin.
 * Standardize account and service data and create data definitions table.

+## Recent Changes
+* Unzipped .xls tables were originally stored in the DATA/RAW folder as a matter of convenience.
+This made the source data vulnerable to user alterations.
+New script downloads and unzips source data to a temporary file each time,  ensuring better data integrity.